Experienced Lawyers Helping Young Offenders Move Forward

 At Lee & Wood you’ll find a team of lawyers who won’t judge you for getting in trouble.
 We’ll fight for you to help give you the best possible chance at a bright future.
 If you want to protect your rights and your freedom, if you want to put the past behind you, you are in the right place.

-One of our lawyers, Chad Lee, is a former juvenile prosecutor in Tarrant County, as well as an experienced criminal defense attorney.
+One of our criminal law attorneys, Chad Lee, is a former juvenile prosecutor in Tarrant County, as well as an experienced criminal defense attorney.
 Chad knows juvenile justice issues from both sides of the courtroom and has the insight necessary to achieve the best possible results in these complex cases.

 Putting the Past Behind You: Why It’s Important